MarcusElwin/MarcusElwin.github.io/ds-with-mac/content/posts/running-data-f1/index.md

 ## How is a Data Products Team (DPT) organized?

+### Digression Data Products?
+To understand what a *data products* team is doing, it might be helpful to discuss what a *data product* is.
+We will not detail to any larger extent what a data product is in this article, but perhaps in future articles.
+However, as any sane person would do I did ask for help from *chatGPT*:

+{{< notice note >}}
+A data product is essentially a product that derives its value primarily from data.
+Unlike traditional products or even most software products, data products are all about using data to provide insights, solve problems, or make predictions.
+They're like the intersection of technology and data science.
+So, in simple terms, a data product is something like your weather app that uses data to provide you with valuable information or services, and it's different from regular, physical products or services because it relies on data to function and deliver value.
+{{< /notice >}}

 ### Typical roles in a Data Products Team

 | Role   | Role Description     | # People   |